HumanBrainProject/neuroglancer-scripts/README.rst

 neuroglancer-scripts
 ====================

-Tools for converting 3D images to the Neuroglancer pre-computed format.
+Tools for converting volumetric images and surface meshes to the pre-computed format of Neuroglancer_.

 .. image:: https://img.shields.io/pypi/v/neuroglancer-scripts.svg